HaiqalAly/my_mods/readme.md

 Done!

-Note: Files such as .gitignore, LICENSE, and README.md are development files and should be ignored or safely deleted from the final install location.
+Note: Files such as `.gitignore`, `LICENSE`, and `README.md` are development files and should be ignored or safely deleted from the final install location.

 These are development files and **not required** for the mod to work.

 ## 🔧 Compatibility
 - Works with the latest CK3 version
-- Should be compatible with most mods that don’t modify the same traditions/MAA/tenets
+- Should be compatible with most mods

 ## 📌 Planned Additions
 - More traditions